davidptsmith/MazeSolvingBashScripts/README.md

     standard input always have a route from start to finish, as required by rule 6 – **2 marks**.

-Make sure you **do not re-name** the quality control scripts.
-Part of the marking of the assignment is automated, and relies on the scripts having correct names.

-Scripts 1–4 should only require commands and Bash features we have used in lectures or lab/workshops.
-Script 5 might require you to do some research into other Bash features.

 ## Automated tests